 Because the strike zone is defined in relation to the batter, its size will vary according to the batter's height and batting stance (in a crouched stance, such as that used by all-time bases on balls leader Rickey Henderson, the strike zone is smaller than if the batter were standing straight).

-MLB has since developed its own system, PITCHf/x, that uses three cameras to track the baseball through the strike zone; it is used for various purposes, including to evaluate strike zone consistency.
+The new system developed by MLB, PITCHf/x, uses three cameras to track the baseball through the strike zone; it was at first used for various purposes, including to evaluate strike zone consistency before being tested out in a high-level professional circuit.
 Many broadcasters have their own less sophisticated systems, usually consisting of an on-screen graphic consisting of a drawing of the strike zone in the shape of a box superimposed on the image of the batter.
 All of these tend to confirm that major league umpires are extremely consistent in their calling of balls and strikes, but that they are human and thus not perfect.
-There have been suggestions that baseball move to a fully electronic system to judge balls and strikes, with the home plate umpire left to make calls only on matters such as checked swings, foul balls, plays at home, balks and potential interference calls on stolen base attempts.
-Such systems were first introduced as an experiment in minor league games in independent ball in 2015.
+From this comes the suggestion that baseball move to a fully electronic system to judge balls and strikes, with the home plate umpire left to make calls only on matters such as checked swings, foul balls, plays at home, balks and potential interference calls on stolen base attempts, as well as overriding the system if the ball bounces before crossing the plate (the system cannot distinguish between such pitches, which are always a ball according to the rules, and regular strikes).
+Such systems were first introduced as an experiment in minor league games in independent ball in 2015 in what was as much a promotional stunt as a serious attempt to modernize the game; that changed with the 2019 agreement with the Atlantic League that aimed to conduct a serious experiment under controlled conditions.

 - Lindsay Berra: "Game Changers: An electronic strike zone?
 MLB pleased with current system, keeping tabs on new technology", mlb.com, November 30, 2015.